NAIC INTERNATIONAL INSURERS DEPARTMENT (IID) PLAN OF OPERATION

 - Gross reserve leverage;

-If there is a determination that shareholders’ equity is inadequate based on the analysis of the risk profile, equity above the minimum amount of $45.0 million may be required.
+If there is a determination that shareholders’ equity is inadequate based on the analysis of the Insurer’s risk profile, an equity requirement above the minimum amount of Or, the Insurer may be subject to additional ongoing reporting (e.g., monthly and/or quarterly reporting).

 Lloyd’s Notation